 Fast-forward to this week, and FDA has now signaled that it will approve droxidopa for the treatment of NOH.

 However, FDA approval did not come lightly and several issues remain surrounding the use of droxidopa.
-Foremost is the fact that droxidopa now carries a black box warning to physicians indicating that the use of this drug carries an increased risk of supine hypotension.
+Foremost is the fact that droxidopa now carries a black box warning to physicians indicating that the use of this drug carries an increased risk of supine hypertension.
 This is where one’s blood pressure does not drop as it is supposed to when lying down and, as a result, can lead to stroke.

 The other issue for droxidopa remains its long-term effectiveness.
 Clinical trials have only demonstrated it to be effective for up to two weeks, even in people with Parkinson’s.
 (The durability or long term effectiveness of droxidopa is being more closely examined in another clinical trial.)
 Unfortunately, for the people who suffer from NOH, this is a lifetime issue.
 Nevertheless, there are very few treatment options for NOH and, under the accelerated approval program, FDA recognized this issue in their approval.